-A wrist fracture is a medical term for a broken wrist.
-Breaking your wrist can involve any of the eight small bones that make up the wrist, which are connected to the forearm bones called the radius and the ulna.
-The radius is the most common bone to break in a wrist fracture.
+The wrist is a part of the body that is injured frequently, and these injuries may result in pain, a sprained wrist or even a wrist fracture.
+A wrist fracture is a medical term for a broken wrist, which means you’ve broken one or more of the many bones in your wrist.
+There are eight wrist bones which are connected to the forearm bones called the radius and the ulna.
+The radius is the most common bone to break in the wrist.
 This injury typically happens from falling on an outstretched hand, but it can also result from traumatic events such as a car accident.
-While wrist fractures can vary in severity, here are five signs that you may have broken your wrist rather than simply spraining it:

 - Pain and swelling in the wrist